-IR Response Number(s) What is the Issue?
-1.1, 1.6, 1.8, 2.5.24e
+IR Response Number(s) 1.1, 1.6, 1.8, 2.5.24e

 We agree with DeBeers that there are limitations (e.g., cold climate, lack of previous studies) to revegetation and the development of a revegetation plan in northern environments.
 We also recognize the need for the plan to be flexible, as pointed out by DeBeers (Appendix III-11 of the EAR).